OctopusDeploy/People/Support.md

 ## Junior DevOps Support Engineer / DevOps Support Engineer

     We avoid distinguishing too much between the Junior DevOps Support Engineer and DevOps Support Engineer roles.
-These roles are primarily focused on learning with the aim to grow into the contribution of a Senior Application Support Engineer and beyond.
+These roles are primarily focused on learning with the aim to grow into the contribution of a Senior DevOps Support Engineer and beyond.
 The primary indicator inside these levels is how far you are along your journey from dependent contribution to independent contribution.

 >I am a valuable and enthusiastic member of the Octopus Support team.
 I show great potential and have a high growth trajectory toward independent contribution.